What is gaming addiction?

 Without playing, you feel discomfort, anxiety, apathy

-Mood swings linked to game results
+Mood swings linked to game outcomes

 6. Social isolation

-Reduce contacts with friends
+Reduce contact with friends

 Hide what you play